totalspectrum/spin2cpp/doc/basic.md

   input #2, "enter a string and a number: ", s$, n
 ```

+Note that `input` processes the input data as comma seperated values (similar to `read`).
+To read a whole line of text without any
+processing, use `line input`.

 #### Used for accessing pins

 `input` may also be used to refer to a pseudo-array of bits representing the state of input pins.
 On the Propeller 1 this is the 32 bit INA register, but on Propeller 2 it is 64 bits.